gruntwork-io/docs/docs/foundations/landing-zone/prerequisites.md

 # Prerequisites

-In order to enable control tower you will need the following:
+The first step to using Gruntwork Landing Zone is to use AWS Control Tower to create a new multi-account setup, which requires that you meet the prerequisites below.

+## Gruntwork Pipelines

+In order to get the full functionality of Gruntwork Landing Zone, you must use [Gruntwork Pipelines](/pipelines/overview/).

+## Enabling AWS Control Tower

+To use AWS Control Tower you must first enable it, which requires that you have the following:

 1. A new AWS Account and a user with administrator permissions.
 (We recommend using an IAM user with admin permissions rather than the root user)